 A missing tooth interrupts your smile and its absence draws the eye.
-If you’re embarrassed to show your teeth, there are several dental restorations that can fill the hole in your smile – dental bridges are one of them.
+If you’re embarrassed to show your teeth, there are several dental restorations that can fill the hole in your smile – at Dentistry for Life in Philadelphia dental bridges are offered as a solution.

 At Dentistry for Life, we carefully customize dental bridges in color, shape, and size so they look like your natural teeth.
 We secure the bridge in place for an effective solution that lets you bite, chew, speak, and smile confidently.

 Whether you lost a tooth because of an extraction, mouth trauma, gum disease, or otherwise, a dental bridge is an easy and long-lasting dental repair.